TalusBio/nf-encyclopedia/docs/parameters.md

 # Parameters for nf-encyclopedia

 The following parameters can be used to customize various aspects of the nf-encyclopedia pipeline.
-These may either be specified as command line arguments, prefixed with `--`, or in an new NextFlow configuration file.
+These may either be specified as command line arguments, prefixed with `--`, or in a new NextFlow configuration file.
 For example:
 ```title="pipeline.config"
 params {